interfaceinc/.github/profile/README.md

-## Heart Hands
+## Interface, Inc

+Welcome to our GitHub!

-We are always looking for talented and dedicated talents to [join the team](https://hearthands.tech/we-are-hiring).
+We are assembling a team of dedicated and talented people to build the future of AI interfaces.

+Want to know more? → https://interface.inc